 So, when can you harvest tea plants?
 Only the young, tender leaves and buds are used for tea.
 That’s why you should prune the plant: to facilitate new growth.
 Prune the tips of the plant in the late winter.
 Harvesting of tea plants can commence in the spring as the plants begin to leaf out.
 Once the new shoots appear at the tips of the pruned branches, allow them to grow until two to four are unfurling.
 At this point, you’re ready to learn how to harvest Camellia sinensis.

 How to Harvest Camellia sinensis

 The secret to making great green tea is to harvest just the top two new leaves and leaf buds on the new spring growth.
 Even commercially, harvesting is still done by hand since machinery can damage the tender leaves.
 Once the leaves are plucked, they are spread in a thin layer on a tray and then left to dry in the sun.
 You can harvest tea every 7 to 15 days depending upon the development of the tender shoots.

 Different processes are used to produce black teas which are usually harvested in July and August when temperatures are at their peak.

-To utilize your tea leaves, steam them for 1-2 minutes and then immediately run them under cold water to stop the cooking process (this is called shocking) and to allow them to retain their vibrant green color.
+To utilize your tea leaves, steam them for one to two minutes and then immediately run them under cold water to stop the cooking process (this is called shocking) and to allow them to retain their vibrant green color.
 Then roll the soft leaves between your hands or with a sushi mat into tubes.
-Once the tea leaves are rolled into tubes, place them in an oven-safe dish and bake them at 215 F. (102 C.) for 10-12 minutes, turning them every 5 minutes.
+Once the tea leaves are rolled into tubes, place them in an oven-safe dish and bake them at 215 degrees F. (102 C.) for 10 to 12 minutes, turning them every five minutes.
 The tea is ready when the leaves are completely dried.
 Allow them to cool and then store them in a sealed glass container.